Equilibration of Multitime Quantum Processes in Finite Time Intervals: Introduction

-One can ask then, when such quantum processes look equilibrium?
-This is an aspect of the foundational question of quantum statistical mechanics, concerned with how a thermal, or more generally a steady state, can arise from the picture of isolated quantum mechanics.
-Usually this is approached from the single-time picture of quantum mechanics.
-Equilibration of quantum states says that for an effectively large enough Hilbert space, realistic (coarse) observables look stationary on average~\cite{Tasaki_1998,Reimann_2008,Linden2008,ShortSystemsAndSub}.
-However, this does not offer a complete picture, as there is a greater informational content in a quantum process $\Upsilon_{\textbf{k}} $ compared to a state $\rho$, in the form of encoded temporal correlations.
-In Ref.~\cite{Dowling2021} this is addressed, where it is shown when a quantum process $\Upsilon$ equilibrates to an equilibrium process $\Omega$, where all unitary dynamics is replaced with dephasing (as summarized in Fig.~\ref{fig:ProcessTensor}).
-Much like the single time results, this occurs for an effectively large initial state and a spatially coarse measurement, but interestingly it additionally requires that the multitime observable is coarse in \emph{time} (i.e., that $k$ is not too large).
-This result does not, however, give any information on the time scales necessary for process equilibration.
+Previous approaches to the task of deriving statistical mechanics from pure quantum mechanics predominately lie firmly within the single-time picture of quantum mechanics~\cite{Rigol2007,Rigol2008,Rigol2016,Gogolin}.
+However, this does not offer a complete picture, as generally there is a wealth of hidden informational content in a quantum process $\Upsilon_{\textbf{k}} $ compared to a state $\rho$, in the form of encoded temporal correlations.
+Our previous work Ref.~\cite{Dowling2021} takes the first steps in addressing this problem, where it is shown which conditions lead analytically to a quantum process $\Upsilon$ equilibrating on average (over infinite times) to an equilibrium process $\Omega$, where all unitary dynamics is replaced with dephasing (as summarized in Fig.~\ref{fig:ProcessTensor}).
+This means that equilibration is stable to perturbation, and that multitime correlations look stationary on average over long times.
+Much like the single time results, this occurs for an effectively large initial state and a spatially coarse measurement, but interestingly it additionally requires that the multitime observable is coarse in \emph{time} (i.e., that the number of measurements $k$ is not too large).
+This result, however, does not give any information on the time scales necessary for process equilibration, or the emergence of multitime features such as stochastic classicality.